Worship as a Christian community is core to our faith. We invite you to experience it fully at St. Paul’s.

 When you take your seat, you’ll notice a variety of clothing styles.
 Some of our members wear suits and dresses, others dress casually.
 We are here to celebrate God’s love, not judge each other, so wear whatever feels most comfortable for you.

-We have two kinds of worship services.
+We have three kinds of worship services.
 The traditional services follow the ancient liturgy with some variation.
 Singing is led primarily by the organ.
 The contemporary service, Sundays at 10:45 am, follows the same general structure, but offers a more casual atmosphere with songs often heard on contemporary Christian radio stations.
 An ensemble of musicians and vocalists lead the singing with guitar, drums and other modern instruments.

 We do have Bibles in the pews for you to follow along during the Bible readings and sermon, but if you have your own favorite Bible, bring it along!